Think-Round-Inc/ThinkLife/README.md

 ### **Exterior Spaces**
 Discover space that preserve human creativity while leveraging technology for accessibility and connection.

-**We believe in AI transparency** — showing, not just telling, how technology can serve humanity with purpose and heart.
+**We believe in AI transparency**: showing, not just telling, how technology can serve humanity with purpose and heart.

 ---